Check out the Annunciation Blog for the latest news and updates from the Annunciation, including our weekly and monthly bulletins.

-We invite you to come and experience the mystery and majesty of Orthodox Christian worship.
-Please come forward to accept a peace offering of blessed bread from our Clergy at the end of the Liturgy.
-Afterwards, we hope you will stay to visit with us during our Fellowship Hour, to partake of our well-known hospitality, along with a cup of coffee...and a pastry (we’re known for those, too)!
+Please come forward to accept a peace offering of blessed bread (Antidoron) from our Clergy at the end of the Divine Liturgy.
+Afterwards, you are more than welcome to join us during our Fellowship Hour, to partake of our well-known hospitality, along with a cup of coffee...and a pastry (we are known for those, too)!

 Our Church Family

 We are the spiritual home to approximately 400 families from a variety of backgrounds, the largest percentage being of Greek ethnic descent.
 Our growing Church family includes immigrants and descendants from virtually every historical Orthodox Christian country, including Greeks, Russians, Ukrainians, Serbians, Romanians, Middle Easterners, and others—and a growing number of those from non-Orthodox Christian backgrounds who have “come home,” embracing the Orthodox Faith as converts.
 What first formed as an immigrant oasis has grown into a uniquely American community, full of different “flavors and spices,” and continues to grow and flourish.

 Stewardship is a way of life, which acknowledges accountability, reverence, and responsibility before God.Make a Donation

 Take a journey through our church and learn about all the saints that adorn our wall and more!

 Meet Parish life, an online app that lets you update your contact information, share your contact with the parish in an online church directory, and view your contribution history.Learn More